-Choose between fish that has lots more omega-3 than the other one because you don’t want any imbalances within your body.
+Choose between fish that have lots more omega-3 than the other one because you don’t want any imbalances within your body.

 Tilapia vs Salmon: Which Is Better For Weight Loss?

-There are many different types of fish that can be consumed as part of a healthy diet, but when it comes to weight loss, there are two that stand out above the rest – tilapia and salmon.
+Many different types of fish can be consumed as part of a healthy diet, but when it comes to weight loss, there are two that stand out above the rest – tilapia and salmon.

-While both of these fish are excellent sources of protein and healthy fats, there are some key differences that make one better than the other when it comes to losing weight.
+While both of these fish are excellent sources of protein and healthy fats, some key differences make one better than the other when it comes to losing weight.

 Here’s a look at the key differences between tilapia and salmon, and how they can affect your weight loss goals.

 A 3-ounce serving of tilapia contains just 90 calories, while the same amount of salmon has 155 calories.
 This means that you can eat a larger portion of tilapia than salmon and still consume fewer calories overall.

 Tilapia is also lower in fat than salmon.